-- Our potential competitors may have substantially greater financial, technical, and personnel resources than us.
-In addition, many of these competitors have significantly greater commercial infrastructures.
-Our ability to compete successfully will depend largely on our ability to leverage our collective experience in drug discovery, development and commercialization to: - · discover and develop medicines that are differentiated from other products in the market, - obtain patent and/or proprietary protection for our products and technologies; - obtain required regulatory approvals; - obtain a commercial partner; - · commercialize our drugs, if approved; and - attract and retain high-quality research, development and commercial personnel.
+Our potential competitors include companies with substantially greater financial, technical, and personnel resources than us.
+In addition, our competitors may have significantly greater commercial infrastructures.
+Our ability to compete successfully will depend largely on our ability to leverage our collective experience in drug discovery, development and commercialization to:

+- · discover and develop medicines that are differentiated from other products in the market, - obtain patent and/or proprietary protection for our products and technologies;

+- · obtain required regulatory approvals;

+- commercialize our drugs, if approved; and

+- attract and retain high-quality research, development and commercial personnel.